ndurner/aileen2/README.md

 # Installation
 0. (ensure that your PyTorch enabled venv is enabled)
+    * with the AWS Deep Learning AMI:
         * conda init
         * conda activate pytorch
+    * with the Nvidia PyTorch container:
+        * sudo apt install python3.10-venv
+        * python3 -m venv venv
+        * source venv/bin/activate
 1. download this repository:
     * git clone --depth 1 https://github.com/ndurner/aileen2
 2. install dependencies:
-    * cd aileen2; pip install -r requirements.txt
+    * cd aileen2; pip install -U -r requirements.txt
 3. install the transformer models
     1. option 1: if you have a direct link to PaliGemma MIX 448:
-        1. at the local console:
+        1. at the console:
             * python3 ./setup_resources.py --vlm-model-url "https://..."
     2. option 2: install using Hugging Face:
         1. log in to HuggingFace, request access to the [MIX checkpoint](https://huggingface.co/google/paligemma-3b-mix-448)
-        2. at the local console:
+        2. at the console:
             * huggingface-cli login
             * huggingface-cli download "google/paligemma-3b-mix-448"
         3. install the rest: